 It simulates a complete mini/mainframe system in a self-contained desktop-sized box containing real lights and switches.
-The processing unit simulates a mini computer with a small amount of main memory running a relatively simple instruction set, and the simulated mainframe-like peripherals include a paper tape reader and punch, mag tapes, exchangeable disks and an operators console.
+The system comprises a 'mini-like' processor with a small amount of main memory running a relatively simple instruction set, and assorted 'mainframe-like' peripherals such as a paper tape reader and punch, mag tapes, exchangeable disks and an operators console.

-The project is currently a work-in-progress, as documented in this series of videos.
-A few still pictures during construction are here.
+The machine is currently a ‘work in progress’ so some functions are not yet implemented.
+Progress is being documented here and in a series of YouTube videos.
+A few still pictures during construction are in the gallery.

 OverviewThe machine is programmed using toggle switches to load binary values into registers and memory.
 The program can then be run or single-stepped, and break-points set for debugging.
 The internal workings are visible at all times in binary format, and include the program counter, instruction register, accumulator and work registers.